at Michigan – Nov. 21, 2009

 #3 Buckeyes 45, #14 Sooners 24

-Wide receiver Noah Brown (No. 80) tied an Ohio State record with four touchdown receptions, including one where he pinned the ball behind the defender’s back, as the Buckeyes rolled past Oklahoma, 45-24, in Norman.
+Wide receiver Noah Brown (No. 80) tied a school record with four touchdown receptions, including one where he pinned the ball behind the defender’s back, as Ohio State rolled past Oklahoma in Norman.

 at Penn State – Oct.
 22, 2016